 Due to the privacy agreements, this information is not available by default.
 You can, however, export the data via https://www.garmin.com/en-US/account/datamanagement/ and then import it into a standard Garmin Connect account where we can acquire the data from it or import it directly into FitnessSyncer via CSV.

 Garmin Connect only starts collecting data from the moment you begin using FitnessSyncer.
-For Garmin Connect (Wellness), Pro users can request historic syncs, but this only covers the previous 30 days of data.
+For Garmin Connect and Garmin Connect (China), Pro users can request historic syncs for up-to 5 years of data.

 Note: Because of how we integrate with Garmin Connect, we do not recommend the use of filters directly on these source connections.